[Evans Scholarship Repository]

 - Guest Expert Blog: Copyright Rebooted?
 Blockchain tech poised to disrupt Copyright law, Darts-IP.com (April 10, 2018)

 - Guest Expert Blog: Intro to IP & Blockchain: A Primer, Darts-IP.com (Feb 27, 2018)

-- Feature: New Colleagues Bring Diverse Perspectives, UNH Engagement & Faculty Development (Sept.
+- Featured UNH Interview: New Colleagues Bring Diverse Perspectives, UNH Engagement & Faculty Development (Sept.
 5, 2019)

 - Featured Interview: Law, Blockchain and Education, Black Women Blockchain Foundation Newsletter: THE STAND (Sept.
 5, 2019)

-The Role of International Rules in Blockchain-Based Cross-Border Disputes, 65 Wayne State Law Rev. 1 (2019).
+The Role of International Rules in Blockchain-Based Cross-Border Disputes, 65 Wayne State L. Rev. 1 (2019).